 Melatonin is a substance which naturally occurs in your body.
 This substance makes you drowsy and helps you to falls asleep when enough melatonin is in your system.
 During certain periods of the day, such as when darkness comes around, your body will receive signals to release more melatonin and you'll naturally begin to get sleepy.
 As daylight approaches and your environment becomes brighter, less melatonin, or none at all, will be released, and you'll naturally awaken as your body begins to prepare itself for the day.

 Proper and restful sleep is vitally important to maintain optimum health.
-By better understanding your sleep cycle you can recognize when it has been interrupted and make the necessary changes to get your body back on track and getting the rest it needs.
+By better understanding your healthy sleep cycle, you can recognize when it has been interrupted and make the necessary changes to get your body back on track and getting the rest it needs.

 Find more Snoring Aid